marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 ## Sidebar Featured Article

-<p>To select the background color, include `.background-xxx` class (where xxx is green, orange, primary, blue, teal, gray, yellow, red, or purple) on the `.sidebar-feature` container and include a background image in the `.feature-background` container.</p>
+Use a [background color class](#colors) to set the background on the `.sidebar-feature` container and include a background image in the `.feature-background` container.

 ```html_example
 <!-- the template will provide the outer containers, to create these in a templated page, begin with the <section> tag. -->